purton-tech/tech-startup-theme/content/pages/terms.md

 ## SECTION 8 - THIRD-PARTY LINKS

-Certain content, products and services available via our Service may include materials from third-parties.
+Certain content and services available via our Service may include materials from third-parties.

 Third-party links on this site may direct you to third-party websites that are not affiliated with us.
 We are not responsible for examining or evaluating the content or accuracy and we do not warrant and will not have any liability or responsibility for any third-party materials or websites, or for any other materials, products, or services of third-parties.

 We are not liable for any harm or damages related to the purchase or use of goods, services, resources, content, or any other transactions made in connection with any third-party websites.
 Please review carefully the third-party's policies and practices and make sure you understand them before you engage in any transaction.
 Complaints, claims, concerns, or questions regarding third-party products should be directed to the third-party.

-## SECTION 9 - USER COMMENTS, FEEDBACK AND OTHER SUBMISSIONS
+## SECTION 9 - USER FEEDBACK AND OTHER SUBMISSIONS

-If, at our request, you send certain specific submissions (for example contest entries) or without a request from us you send creative ideas, suggestions, proposals, plans, or other materials, whether online, by email, by postal mail, or otherwise (collectively, 'comments'), you agree that we may, at any time, without restriction, edit, copy, publish, distribute, translate and otherwise use in any medium any comments that you forward to us.
-We are and shall be under no obligation (1) to maintain any comments in confidence; (2) to pay compensation for any comments; or (3) to respond to any comments.

 We may, but have no obligation to, monitor, edit or remove content that we determine in our sole discretion are unlawful, offensive, threatening, libellous, defamatory, pornographic, obscene or otherwise objectionable or violates any party’s intellectual property or these Terms of Service.